Pipe API

 In order to make a Pipe publicly accessible through the API, you need to enable your desired transformation Node as an API Endpoint.
 Remember, Pipes only support one enabled Node each, so enabling one will make previously-enabled Nodes inaccessible.

-Enabling a transformation node as an API endpoint
+Enabling a transformation Node as an API Endpoint

 curl \